markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 ====================

-The TCP Server interface is suitable for allowing other peers to connect over the Internet or private IP networks.
+The TCP Server interface is suitable for allowing other peers to connect over the Internet or private IPv4 and IPv6 networks.
 When a TCP server interface has been configured, other Reticulum peers can connect to it with a TCP Client interface.

 .. code::